 Please note that both American sign language and Quebec sign language are being offered to our audience.
 For those who would like to watch the American sign language interpretation, please sit on the benches to my left.
 For those who would like to watch the Quebec sign language interpretation, please sit on the benches to my right.

 In addition, please note that the first two rows of benches have been reserved for those who wish to avail themselves of these interpretation services.
 Screens displaying a near real-time closed captioning have also been set up, with the English text to my left and the French text to my right.
 The sign language interpreters in the room are also being video recorded for the eventual broadcast of this meeting on ParlVu through the committee's website.

 In light of these arrangements, the committee would like to ask, if you need to leave the room during the meeting, please do not walk in front of the sign language interpreters.
 Instead, please use the extremities of the room.
 In addition, we would ask that those in the room remain seated as much as possible during the meeting to ensure that everyone in the audience can clearly see the sign language interpretation.
 Finally, if a member of the audience requires assistance at any time, please notify a member of the staff or the committee clerk.

 Once again, I would like to welcome our officials from the Department of Employment and Social Development, James Van Raalte, director general, accessibility secretariat; Benoît Gendron, director, accessibility secretariat; and Erik Lapalme, senior policy analyst, accessibility secretariat.

-We will now begin our clause-by-clause consideration.
+We will now continue with the clause-by-clause consideration.

-(On clause 2)
+(On clause 21)